200 Meter Dash 4 Ways to Run one

 So what exactly are the actual benefits of squatting on the curve?

-Instead of several changes (lean into the turn, chin down, dropping a shoulder, running tall, and the list goes on), they should have a higher chance of success.
+They ought to have a better chance of succeeding without having to make numerous adjustments (bend into the turn, chin down, dropping a shoulder, running tall, and the list goes on).

 LIKE OUR FACEBOOK PAGE